 - Interest can get high

 Of course, lower credit scores will typically get higher interest rates.
 Payoff’s go all the way up to nearly 25 percent.
 You might face an origination fee of up to 5 percent, though some pay nothing.
-Payoff is not available in every state, including West Virginia, Nebraska, Massachusetts, and Nevada.
+Payoff is not available in every state, including Massachusetts and Nevada.

 - Offers education